A bowl of foods ideal for biohacking

 • Enhanced athletic performance: IF may improve endurance and muscle preservation, helping to boost athletic performance.

-• Activates autophagy: IF encourage the body’s natural process of cleaning out damaged cells, known as autophagy.
+• Activates autophagy: IF encourages the body’s natural process of cleaning out damaged cells, known as autophagy.

 • Supports a healthy metabolism: IF supports a healthy metabolism, helping to manage blood sugar and energy levels better.